-Memphis Light, Gas and Water Division's main purpose of existence is to benefit the Memphis and Shelby County communities.
-Although our primary activities revolve around providing affordable and reliable utility services to our customers, MLGW supplies a much deeper value than these services alone.
-Through the generosity of our employees, and the consistent efforts of the Division, MLGW seeks to enhance the lives of those in our service area and to help secure a bright future for generations to come.
-As difficult as it would be to adequately detail the full impact of our dedication to corporate responsibility, sustainability and social improvement, the intent of this annual overview is to serve as a document that highlights our most prominent efforts and illustrates the significance of organizations making responsible citizenship an active priority.
-We constantly strive to further our positive influence and to continue our role as a community leader.
+While Memphis Light, Gas and Water Division's primary activities revolve around providing affordable and reliable utility services to customers in our communities, our utility company supplies a much deeper value than these services alone.
+Memphis Light, Gas and Water Division's main reason of existence is to benefit the people of Memphis and Shelby County.
+Through the generosity of our employees, and the consistent efforts of the Division, MLGW strives to enhance the lives of those in our service area and to help secure a bright future for generations to come.
+While we recognize that the full impact of our dedication to corporate responsibility, sustainability and social improvement are very difficult to adequately detail in a few pages, the intent of this annual overview is to serve as a document that highlights our most prominent efforts and illustrates the significance of organizations making responsible citizenship an active priority.
+We constantly seek to expand our positive influence and to persist in our role as a community leader.